jasonjin220/use-window-size-v2/README.md

 ## Usage

 This hook returns the current height of the window.
-It is debounced, meaning it will wait `delay` milliseconds (0ms by default) for the resize events to stop firing before it actually updates its state with the new width and height.
+It is **debounced**, meaning it will wait `delay` milliseconds (0ms by default) for the resize events to stop firing before it actually updates its state with the new width and height.

 ### Parameter (optional)